hevok/semantictasks/README.rst

 4. Prepare Environment::

 	We also need few other tools.
+Mocha ( http://visionmedia.github.com/mocha/ ) and Chai ( http://chaijs.com/ ) for testing:

+	$ sudo npm install -g mocha

+	$ sudo npm install chai

+	Coffeedoc ( https://github.com/omarkhan/coffeedoc ) for documentation generation:

+	$ sudo npm install -g coffeedoc

+	If you like more simple documentation style you may use docco instead (several documentation options are supported in Cakefile):

+	$ sudo npm install -g docco

 5. Build the project::